hanwenzhang123/fullstack-note/README.md

 	//when you try to execute myF(), it is good, it is there, but it triggers the function which is undefined, that it breaks the rule.
 }
 ```

+Benefits of Function Expressions:
+- As closures
+- As arguments to other functions
+- As Immediately Invoked Function Expressions (IIFE)

 #### IIFE - immediate invoked function expression
 runs as soon as it is defined, invoke immediately